chrsmj/pngnx23299/README.md

 #### PRO-TIP 1
 Add an entry for TARGET in the ~/.ssh/config file on your LOCAL machine.
 This works because Ansible and SSH are friends!
-Ansible uses SSH Host names.
+Ansible uses SSH hostnames.
 The following basic ssh command should work with only your password needed on most new Debian 12 installs:

 ```